BrianPi/GeneFinder/README.md

 # GeneFinder

+This repo should be considered pre-alpha.
+It may or may not be updated.

 This project aims to provide some tools to aid in genetic archeology and understanding.
 Given a 5-to-3 FASTA DNA sequence, a codon translation table in NCBI format, and a mutation profile in the custom .mprof mutation file format, it will attempt to aid in determining whether the sequence has been mutating around a similar configuration or a different one.
 It will do this by using a 'robustness' number from 0-1, indicating the probability that a given codon frame will express the amino acid (or start/stop codon) in question after mutation, approximated by considering all mutations down to a given relative probability, and assuming the potential for infinite mutation.